Key Information Documents

 If the Exchange deactivates the underlying asset, ELANA Trading will notify its clients and remove the related positions from the clients trading accounts.

-Carrying Cost on Long Positions in Listed Options with maturity below 120 days
+Carrying Cost on Short Positions in Listed Options with maturity below 120 days

-The overnight Carrying Cost on Long positions in Listed Options with maturity below 120 days will be calculated on the basis of the daily margin requirement.
+The overnight Carrying Cost on Short positions in Listed Options with maturity below 120 days will be calculated on the basis of the daily margin requirement.

 Carrying Cost = Margin requirement * Holding time * (Relevant Interbank rate + Markup) / (365 or 360 days)